Whisky talk with William Grant & Sons

 Their 'blether' ranged from drinking whisky in the time of Corona to the Sassenachs taking Brexit with their tea just south of the border.
-With consummate diplomacy, both even managed to skirt carefully around the thistly question of Scotch independence.
+With consummate diplomacy, the lady even managed to skirt carefully around the thistly question of Scotch independence.

 With revenues of €1.4bn in 2018, William Grant is still quite a small laddie when compared with global Goliaths Diageo (€13.3bn) or Pernod Ricard (€9bn).
 But like David, the company packs something powerful in its sling: Glenfiddich, the world's largest single malt whisky brand by annual sales...

-Talking of tipple, our newspaper has interviewed a conspicuously large number of whisk(e)y makers over the years, including Diageo and Beam, Inc. Readers may praise the assiduity but what must they think of our sobriety?
+Talking of tipple, we have interviewed a conspicuously large number of whisk(e)y makers over the years, including Diageo and Beam, Inc. Readers may praise the assiduity but what must they think of our sobriety?

 Ms Greenwood, how have William Grant & Sons experienced the coronavirus crisis so far?

 As a spirits supplier we quickly realized that it was our role to help out, so we produced ethanol.
-We estimate that we made the equivalent of 24.3 million 500 millilitre bottles of hand sanitizer.
+We estimate that we made the equivalent of 24.3 million 500 millilitre bottles.

 How was this achieved?